 A black 5cm (approx.) wide strip up the middle of the windshield will be used to show up on the end course video.
 If the boat already has a visible centre mark on the windshield this is not necessary.
 A visible mark would be a centre seam between two halves of the windshield or a centre swing out window that would have vertical seams on either side of centre.
-The mark, if required would only need to come up approximately half way to the top of the windshield, but be clearly visible in the end course video.
+The mark, if required would only need to come up approximately half way to the top of the windshield but be clearly visible in the end course video.

-The video tape shall be forwarded to the Region Tournament Council for monitoring immediately after the tournament.
-The Council may cancel results that do not conform to rules 1.11, 14.01, 14.03 and 14.11.
+The video file tape shall be forwarded to the Confederation Tournament Council for monitoring immediately after the tournament.
+The Council may cancel results that do not conform to rules $\underline{1.11}$, $\underline{14.01}$, $\underline{14.03}$ and $\underline{14.11}$.